 - Blue Summit

 Quite the party, right?
-We’ve booked our slip till Thursday, and are getting settled in to marina life.
-Fortunately this is the cheapest marina we’ve ever been in – $45 NZD a night, roughly $33USD.
+We’ve booked our slip till Thursday, and are getting settled into marina life.
+Fortunately, this is the cheapest marina we’ve ever been in – $45 NZD a night, roughly $33USD.
 It’s quite chilly here, but beautiful.
 It reminds us a lot of our time in Nova Scotia.
-There’s a net and lots of activities, plus all these friends to catch up with.
+There are a VHF net and lots of activities, plus all these friends to catch up with.
 It would be easy to just stay here, but we’ve got to be mindful of the time – our flight is December 10th, so just under two weeks to get Starry Horizons tucked in for cyclone season.

 Written by David

 The passage down to New Zealand (from Fiji) has a certain reputation among cruisers, and it’s generally not for being an idyllic, downwind sail.
 So far, it’s been living up to its reputation.

 The first day and a half had apparent winds in the mid 20’s to low 30’s range and in order to sail to NZ and not Australia, we’ve been sailing at 47 deg apparent wind angle.
 The seas have been fairly rough, I’d estimate anywhere from 2-4 meters, and coming out of the SSE.
 We’re having to sail almost straight south (187 deg heading down to Opua) so that means we’re bashing through some pretty big waves.
 It’s not what Starry Horizons was built for and it’s frustrating to see our autopilot heading and actual course over ground vary by up to 10+ degrees as we get pushed around by the waves.